mbcovid19updates/mbcovid19updates.github.io/README.md

 _Last updated: July 12, 2021_

-**UPDATE (June 12):** Dr. Roussin mentioned on Monday's (June 12) press conference that an announcement will be made later in the week.
-Our best guess is that it will likely be announced Wednesday, and begin Saturday, July 17.

 Manitoba has announced its re-opening plans.
 The 3-phase plan to gradually lift the current public health order restrictions is primarily dependent on Manitobans getting the vaccine and following current orders.

 Phase 1 | Phase 2 | Phase 3